 Here are the best graphics cards you can buy right now.

 Besides G.Skill, we recommend Corsair, Kingston, HyperX, Crucial, Adata, and Team as safe picks.
-RAM has reached the point where most modules work well, so it's often a question of price—and color, if that's your thing—rather than miniscule performance differences.
-Higher clocked DDR4 might add a percentage point to the overall performance, but the money is usually better spent on a faster CPU or GPU, or a larger SSD.
+RAM has reached the point where most modules work well, so it's often a question of price—and color, if that's your thing—rather than minuscule performance differences.
+Higher clocked DDR4 might add a percentage point to the overall performance, but the money is usually better spent on a faster CPU or GPU or a larger SSD.
 Unless you're going for record overclocks, in which case go nuts on the fastest DDR4 you can find.

 Need other options?
-Here's the best RAM for gaming in 2019.
+Here's the best RAM for gaming in 2021.

 These are the best SSD for gaming options right now.